next-cpan/cnext/README.md

     --refresh            force refresh the index files
-    --color, --no-color  turn on/off color output, default: on --test, --no-test    run test cases, default: on
+    --color, --no-color  turn on/off color output, default: on --test, --no-test    run test cases, default: on --reinstall          reinstall the distribution(s)/module(s) even if you already have the latest version installed do not apply to dependencies
 ```

 ## cpanfile options